 <?php $title="My page"; include("top.php"); include("sidebar.php"); ?> <body> ... </body> <?php include("footer.php");

-See also What is the quality of a website for a search engine?
-And how is it evaluated?
-En this external link, Why our newspaper is dying, a summary in image of bad practices.
+See also this document, Why our newspaper is dying, a summary in image of bad practices.

 Here is a list of sites offering graphic templates to be adapted to the design of your pages.
 Note that the interfaces with variable width, also named "responsive", which adapt themselves to the width of the screen (as this site), are preferable because users do not have necessarily the same screen resolution as you.